yorrick/lift-web-deploy/README.md

 TODO
 ====
  - integrate bootstrap in lift app
- - see how async task (long tasks) are handled in lift
  - set jetty logs path for each app http://webtide.intalio.com/2011/08/sifting-logs-in-jetty-with-logback/
     - copy jars in /usr/share/jetty8/etc/lib/logging/
     										/ext/